hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

   server-initiated 'control' commands e.g. 'stop serving this zone', 'delete this zone'.)

-# Connection and data flows in existing XFR mechanisms
+# Connection and Data Flows in Existing XFR Mechanisms

 The original specification for zone transfers in [@RFC1034] and [@RFC1035] was based on a polling mechanism: a secondary performed a periodic SOA query (based on the refresh timer) to determine if an AXFR was required.

 [@RFC1995] and [@RFC1996] introduced the concepts of IXFR and NOTIFY respectively, to provide for prompt propagation of zone updates.
+This has largely replaced AXFR where possible, particularly for dynamically updated zones.

 [@RFC5936] subsequently refined the specification of AXFR.